RuralAnemone/RuralAnemone/README.md

 - 📫 How to reach me: [my epic discord server](https://discord.gg/PF3Kc8W6AV) or [my email](mailto:dev@ruralanemone.tech)

-- ⚡ Fun fact I have been playing piano for like 10 years and I still have no idea how or where to apply it; yay!
+- ⚡ Fun fact: I have been playing piano for like 10 years and I still have no idea how or where to apply it; yay!

 <h2>the funny:</h2>
 <img src="https://readme-jokes.vercel.app/api" alt="the funny" />